rancher/rancher-docs/versioned_docs/version-2.5/reference-guides/cluster-configuration/downstream-cluster-configuration/node-template-configuration/azure.md

 ---
 title: Azure Node Template Configuration
-weight: 1
-aliases:
-  - /rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/azure/azure-node-template-config/
 ---

 For more information about Azure, refer to the official [Azure documentation.](https://docs.microsoft.com/en-us/azure/?product=featured)

 Account access information is stored as a cloud credential.
 Cloud credentials are stored as Kubernetes secrets.
 Multiple node templates can use the same cloud credential.
 You can use an existing cloud credential or create a new one.

 - **Placement** sets the geographical region where your cluster is hosted and other location metadata.
 - **Network** configures the networking used in your cluster.